ssmmoo1/genetic-asset-splitter/README.md

 To use, create a spreasheet with the same name and format as the sample provided and save it.
 Run the python program follow the prompts on the gui and hit start.

-The possible solutions will be saved to the same spreadsheet that was chosen.
+When the program is done you will be prompted to save the file with the possible solutions.